-The City Corporation has agreed a £50.0m contribution to Crossrail from City's Cash subject to the completion of the works.
-Due to the delays to the Crossrail programme the revised timing of the payment has yet to be agreed.
-The agreement with Crossrail is an executory contract and therefore outside the scope of FRS102.
+The City Corporation has agreed a £50.0m contribution to Crossrail from City's Cash subject to the completion of the works; the timing of the payment has yet to be agreed.
+The agreement is an executory contract and therefore outside the scope of FRS102.

-In addition, there are contractual commitments of £16.6m relating to a works contract for the refurbishment of an investment property and £3.5m for tunnel lids at Smithfield Market.
+In addition, there are contractual commitments of £5.9m, this relates to £2.9m for the refurbishment of Smithfield Annexe, £1.7m for the refurbishment of St Lawrence Jewry Church, and £1.3m for tunnel lids at Smithfield Market.